-- Group A: Employees in active service as of June 30, 1981 and elected to continue to make contributions, or were hired between July 1, 1981 and June 30, 1984 and elected to enroll in Group A. Closed to new enrollment. - Retirement: Attainment of age 55 with 5 years of service or any age with 30 years of service. - Group C: State police officers and public safety employees assigned to law enforcement duties. - Retirement: Attainment of age 55, age 50 with 20 years of service, or any age with 30 years of service. - Terminated Vested: Participants who terminate with 20 or more years of service can receive medical benefits upon receiving DB pension benefits. - Group D: Supreme court justices, and superior and district court judges.
-Probate judges appointed prior to July 1, 1987 are also covered by this plan. - Retirement: Attainment of age 55 with 5 years of service or any age with 30 years of service. - Group F: State employees hired after January 1, 1991 and before July 1, 2008 - Retirement: Attainment of age 55 and 5 years of service or any age with 30 years of service. - Terminated Vested: Not eligible - Group F: State employees hired on or after July 1, 2008 - Retirement: Attainment of age 55 and 5 years of service - Terminated Vested: 20 or more years of service can receive medical upon receiving DB pension benefits - Defined Contribution (DC) Pension: Exempt state employees. - Retirement: Attainment of age 55 and 5 years of service. - Terminated Vested: 20 or more years of service can receive medical upon receiving DC pension benefits - Non-Duty Disability Medical Benefits: Not available to DC pension participants.
-5 years of service for all other groups. - Life Insurance Benefit: 20 or more years of continuous service (no terminated vested benefits for life insurance)
+hajor benefit provisions as included in the valuation.
+To the best of our knowledge, the summary represents the substantive ate.
+It is not intended to be, nor should it be interpreted as, a complete statement of all benefit provisions.
+Eligibility: Group A: Employees in active service as of June 30, 1981 and elected to continue to make contributions, or were hired between July 1, 1981 and June 30, 1984 and elected to enroll in Group A. Closed to new enrollment. • Retirement: Attainment of age 55 with 5 years of service or any age with 30 years of service.
+Group C: State police officers and public safety employees assigned to law enforcement duties. • Retirement: Attainment of age 55, age 50 with 20 years of service, or any age with 30 years of service.
+Terminated Vested: Participants who terminate with 20 or more years of service can receive medical benefits upon receiving DB pension benefits.
+Group D: Supreme court justices, and superior and district court judges.
+Probate judges appointed prior to July 1 1987 are also covered by this plan. • Retirement: Attainment of age 55 with 5 years of service or any age with 30 years of service.
+Group F: State employees hired after January 1, 1991 and before July 1, 2008 • Retirement: Attainment of age 55 and 5 years of service or any age with 30 years of service.
+Terminated Vested: Not eligible Group F: State employees hired on or after July 1, 2008 • Retirement: Attainment of age 55 and 5 years of service Terminated Vested: 20 or more years of service can receive medical upon receiving DB pension benefits Defined Contribution (DC) Pension: Exempt state employees. • Retirement: Attainment of age 55 and 5 years of service.
+Terminated Vested: 20 or more years of service can receive medical upon receiving DC pension benefits Non-Duty Disability Medical Benefits: Not available to DC pension participants.
+5 years of service for all other groups.
+Life Insurance Benefit: 20 or more years of continuous service (no terminated vested benefits for life insurance) Segal Consulting 3

 Benefit Types: Medical and prescription drug coverage is provided for all retirees.
 Life insurance is provided for all retirees.
 Retirees pay the full cost for dental benefits.

 Duration of Coverage: Lifetime.

 Spousal Benefits: Same benefits as for retirees except no life insurance.

 Spousal Coverage: Lifetime.

 Retiree Contributions: Retirees and spouses pay premium costs in excess of the VSERS subsidy.

 Subsidy

 Groups A, C, D, F 80%

 Group F and Defined Contribution (hired July 1, 2008 or later):

 Less than 10 years of service 0%

 10-14 years of service 40%

 15-19 years of service 60%

 20+ years of service 80%

-Premium Reduction Option:

-Participants in Groups A, C, D, F, or F retiring on or after January 1, 2007 with a VSERS premium subsidy have a one-time option to reduce the VSERS subsidy percentage during the retiree's life so that a surviving spouse may continue to receive the same VSERS subsidy for the spouse's lifetime.
-If the retirees elects the joint and survivor pension option but not the Premium Reduction Option, spouses are covered for the spouse's lifetime but pay 100% of the plan premium after the retiree's death.
+Premium Reduction Option: a one-time option to reduce the VSERS su continue to receive the same VSERS subsi tiring on or after January 1, 2007 with a VSERS premium subsidy have bsidy percentage during the retiree's life so that a surviving spouse may dy for the spouse's lifetime.
+If the retirees elects the joint and survivor etion Option, spouses are covered for the spouse's lifetime but pay i's death.

-This option is not available to Defined Contribution participants.
+This option is not available to Defined Con ntribution participants.